 The weight of the mast shall be not less than 5.5kg and the centre of gravity shall be not more than 3500mm below the lower edge of the upper measurement band.
 If the mast weighs less than 5.5kg but not less than 5.0kg and/or the centre of gravity is more than 3500mm below the lower edge of the upper measurement band, both measured with the halyard removed, lead corrector weight(s), of maximum length 250mm, shall be permanently attached to the outer face of the mast.
+They shall be positioned so that measurement at the stations shown in the measurement form are not obstructed.
 The weight and the AMS number (see 3.5.4 ix a) shall be permanently marked on the corrector weight(s).